Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 34.

-CE: If earth were less than 10,000 years old, those 40 radioisotopes should still be here, because they would not have had enough half-lives to completely disappear.
-However, if the earth were billions of years old, they should all have decayed away.
-This shows that the earth is billions of years old.
+CE: If Earth were less than 10,000 years old, those 40 radioisotopes should still be here, because they would not have had enough half-lives to completely disappear.
+Only if the Earth were billions of years old, would they all have decayed.
+This shows that the Earth is billions of years old.

 35.